xiyuansun/heterosis/doc/README.txt

   Gelman potential scale reduction factors on output.

   General requirements:
-  - A Linux/Unix or Mac operating system.
-Windows systems must run this program from within a Linux/Unix-style command line interface such as Cygwin (cygwin.com) or MinGW (mingw.org/).
+  - A command line interface from which to launch the main program.
+On Mac and Linux, use Terminal.
+Windows users may consider Cygwin (cygwin.com) or MinGW (mingw.org/).
   - GNU Bash version 4.1.2 or higher.
   - The GNU C library version 2.12 or higher.